-We offer a full range of audiometric testing including basic audiometric testing as well as advanced diagnostic testing such as ENG and ABR testing.
+We offer a full range of audiometric testing including basic audiometric testing.
 Our Comprehensive Hearing Test includes Pure Tone Air, Bone, and Speech testing.

 Pure Tone Testing